i2002/MazeEscape/README.md

 The project is powered by an Atmega328P microcontroller and has a case made out of LEGO bricks.

 ## Task description
-The objective of the project is to create a matrix game, using as input joystick movement and button switch press and as

-output a 16x2 LCD display and a 8x8 LED matrix.
+The objective of the project is to create a matrix game, using as input joystick movement and button switch press and as output a 16x2 LCD display and a 8x8 LED matrix.
 The project should also include user interface (user navigable menu) in order to:

 - start the game
 - manage game settings (LCD and matrix brightness, sounds on / off)
 - manage highscores (see highscore and reset leaderboard)
-- help and about screens
+- display help and about screens

 ## Game description